 Penicillin is a useful antibiotic that is prescribed to treat bacterial infections.
 Patients are often prescribed broad spectrum antibiotics, rather than a narrow spectrum antibiotic like penicillin.
 This can increase costs to the patient and lead to antibiotic resistance, which creates bacteria that are difficult to treat.

 Were you misdiagnosed?

 This is a complex question.
 Many children who are diagnosed with penicillin allergy have a similar story.
 Kids are often prescribed penicillin for illness and develop a rash while sick.
 Whether the rash was due to the drug or not, they are often told to avoid penicillin.
 Another common reason for misdiagnosis is when a patient has a family member with a drug allergy, the patient will avoid that drug due to the myth that drug allergies are genetic.
 Finally, drug allergies, particularly penicillin allergy, can change over time.
 The risk of a reaction to penicillin decreases by about 10% each year.
 The majority of patients lose their sensitivity to penicillin after 10 years.

-How can you know if you’re really penicillin allergic?
+How can you know if you have a penicillin allergy?

 The best way to diagnose an allergy to penicillin is through a highly sensitive penicillin skin test.
 An allergist/immunologist can perform this test in the office.
 If it is negative, the next step will be an oral challenge, where a dose is given and the patient is observed closely.
-If these tests are both negative, it is safe to take penicillin.
+When the penicillin skin test and the oral challenge test results are both negative, it is safe to take penicillin.

-If you would like to be evaluated for a penicillin allergy or have questions about allergies, call our office to make an appointment with allergy specialist, Dr. Christina Ortiz at a TPMG – Coastal Allergy location in either Chesapeake or Virginia Beach.
+If you would like to be evaluated for a penicillin allergy or have questions about allergies, call our office to make an appointment with allergy specialist, Dr. Christina Ortiz at TPMG – Coastal Allergy in Chesapeake.